bucketco/bucket-javascript-sdk/packages/browser-sdk/FEEDBACK.md

 ![image](https://github.com/bucketco/bucket-tracking-sdk/assets/331790/30413513-fd5f-4a2c-852a-9b074fa4666c)

 Using a dialog is a soft push for feedback.
 It lets the user continue their work with a minimal amount of intrusion.
 The user can opt-in to respond but is not required to.
-A good use case for this behaviour is when a user uses a feature where the expected outcome is predictable, possibly because they have used it multiple times before.
-For example: Uploading a file, switching to a different view of a visualisation, visiting a specific page, or manipulating some data.
+A good use case for this behavior is when a user uses a feature where the expected outcome is predictable, possibly because they have used it multiple times before.
+For example: Uploading a file, switching to a different view of a visualization, visiting a specific page, or manipulating some data.

-The default feedback UI behaviour is a dialog placed in the bottom right corner of the viewport.
+The default feedback UI behavior is a dialog placed in the bottom right corner of the viewport.

 ```typescript
 position: {